The sculpture is on display at Artmageddon, a group show at Pure Evil Gallery on Leonard Street in Shoreditch.

 Despite heavy promotion from Sotheby’s, Banksy’s “Show me the Monet” didn’t break the record set by Monkey Parliament a year ago.
 The hammer landed at 6.4 million GBP, and the buyer has to cough up 7,551,600 GBP, which is the hammer price plus the buyer’s premium.

 The triptych has been on display at Walled Off Hotel since its opening in March 2017.
-Due to the corona situation, the hotel remains closed until further notice.
+Due to the coronavirus situation, the hotel remains closed until further notice.
 The question is whether the hotel will open again or if the sale marks the beginning of the end for the iconic hotel.
 Hopefully not.
 See the previous post: The Walled Off Hotel.
 Palestine, March 2017.

 “What should we do with the empty plinth in the middle of Bristol?
 Here’s an idea that caters for both those who miss the Colston statue and those who don’t.
 We drag him out the water, put him back on the plinth, tie cable round his neck and commission some life size bronze statues of protestors in the act of pulling him down.
 Everyone happy.
 A famous day commemorated.”